CaiJinKen/fillstruct/README.md

 If -offset as well as -line are present, then the tool first uses the more specific offset information.
 If there was no struct literal found at the given offset, then the line information is used.

+what types of assign statement supported?
+You can find use case in [test.go](https://github.com/CaiJinKen/fillstruct/blob/master/test.go) for detail.
+- [x] global variable
+- [x] general local variable
+- [x] local variable in local function
+- [x] local variable in function of a return statement

+### Vim / Neovim ?
+sure!
+You can add [vim-fillstruct](https://github.com/CaiJinKen/vim-fillstruct) plugin in vim/neovim